 I guess the reason why most people don't write about the process they go through to solve problems like this is that it generally takes longer to explain the process than the evolution of the process.
 After working in CG for almost a decade now it's fun to look back and try and remember how or why I needed to solve these problems.
 It all merges into a blur with a bad diet and lack of sleep, as I'm sure anyone in this profession would agree!

 Tags3D 360 Pano After Effects ATOM Batch Render Options Bottle Jack Press Breakdown Compositing computer concept Dig-It!
-Fluids Games Grenada Gui Boratto Hair System hardware HDRI Houdini Illustration Mantra Maxwell Render Maya MEL Mental Ray Mudbox Natron new build Nodal Node Editor Particles PFTrack Photography Ptex Pyro Python Render Current Frame Options Road Trip Scripting Tips Toon Shader VFX Wireframe Work xGen
+Fluids Games Grenada Gui Boratto hardware HDRI Houdini Illustration Mantra Maxwell Render Maya MEL Mental Ray Mudbox Natron nCloth new build Nodal Node Editor Particles PFTrack Photography Ptex Pyro Python Render Current Frame Options Road Trip Scripting Tips Toon Shader VFX Wireframe Work xGen